Bonn93/atlassian-kubernetes/README.md

 * After a successful deployment, each application should be available via HTTP internally and externally
 * Configure applications, such as database, language, themes and license

+# Exposing services
+I included service's for each application, exposing this is dependent on your setup such as GKE + LBs or using an Ingress controller.
+Consult the documentation for these methods or your cluster admins.

 # Tips: